qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

 The ``opaque-container`` element can be used to add further instantiations of :ref:`opaque containers <opaque-containers>` to existing container types (built-in or specified by :ref:`container-type` in included modules).
-It is a child of the :ref:`typesystem` node.
+It is a child of the :ref:`typesystem_details` node.

 .. code-block:: xml